The unlikely friendship between prizefighter Gene Tunney and dramatist George Bernard Shaw is explored in a book by the boxer’s son, Jay Tunney.

 The Bookish Boxer

-In America Tunney had been told that his profession as a boxer and his love of reading and intense personal discipline were incongruous and strange.
+In America Tunney had been told that his profession as a boxer and his love of reading and intense personal discipline was incongruous and strange.
 The idea of a boxer who read a lot and led a principled, highly ascetic lifestyle did not sit well with many boxing fans and sportswriters.
 Opinions, Jay told me, were divided: some people thought it was all an act, they didn’t believe that Tunney actually spent his spare time reading rather than, as Jay put it, “having a few beers at night and running around with the girls at the training camps.”
 Others balked at the idea of a boxer with his nose stuck in a book and were put off by the extent to which Tunney kept to himself.
 “Reporters would say ‘how can he be a bigger lover of books than we are?
 We’re the wordsmiths, who does he think he is?’”
 Jay added, “Dad really didn’t understand that part.
 He could probably have been more empathetic, but he just didn’t.”

-In Europe with G.B.S., however, it seems that the bookish boxer was able to reconcile these two parts of himself and to further his learning.
+In Europe with G.B.S., however, it seems that the bookish boxer was able to reconcile these two parts of himself and further his learning.
 Both men were more or less autodidacts, and Tunney had much to learn from the playwright who was forty years his senior.
 He came to, as Jay aptly phrased it, “build his intellect like he had built his muscles.
 He knew that both were buildable things.”
 According to Jay’s account, they talked about everything from the theories of the 18th-century French naturalist Jean-Baptiste Lamarck, to the music of Richard Strauss; everyone from Ibsen to H.G.
 Wells.
 “Shaw was a real spiritual and intellectual father to Dad; his own father never really made the grade.
 Dad thought Shaw was a saint.”

 The versions of George Bernard Shaw and Gene Tunney that we see in The Prizefighter and the Playwright are departures from the way history remembers each of the men.
 People considered Shaw to be “kind of a didactic guy, someone who talked down,” Jay said.
 They had a hard time separating the writer from his works.
 Through talking with his mother, however, Jay came to realize that the Shaw his parents knew was very different.
 “It was through her that I came to find that Shaw was actually full of affection… He had a wonderful, devilish, Irish sense of humor that people often ignore.
 Dad did too, that’s probably part of why they got along so well.”
 Jay also presents a more complicated rendering of Shaw’s self-proclaimed atheism, exploring the spiritual discussions G.B.S. frequently had with his younger, more devout friend.
 This difference in belief is not portrayed as an issue of contention, but as something from which both men learned a lot.